 We are preconditioned from an early age.
 Consider one of your first report cards.
 It may have looked something like this Math A, Science A-, English B, Social Studies D. What subject did your parents see as needing attention?
 Where were you encouraged to study harder?
 Social Studies, right?
-Well, here’s the thing, your parents should have focused on what came naturally to you, Math and Science.
-You likely have the capacity to excel in these two subjects.
-But instead, you probably spent hours studying Social Study struggling to get your grade up to a C. Now don’t get the wrong idea.
+Well, here’s the thing your parents should have focused on the A in Math.
+Math and Science is where you will naturally excel.
+But instead, you probably spent hours studying Social Studies struggling to get your grade up to a C. Now don’t get the wrong idea.
 I am not advocating that weaknesses get overlooked or denied but I am suggesting that they do not become the sole focus of anyone’s growth and development plan.

 In my coaching practice one of the first tools, I give to every client is the Strengths Finder 2.0 found on www.Gallup.com.
-This assessment identifies individual natural born gifts and talents.
+This assessment identifies individual natural-born gifts and talents.
 Not only that it provides a specific report helping clients to understand how their strengths work together offering insight into how they can achieve success.
-The Strengths Finder increases awareness into how one can optimize on who they already are.
+The Strengths Finder increases awareness of how one can optimize who one already is.

 If you found this Newsletter helpful for your leadership development, please Like and Share it with your colleagues and friends.
 We need to continually support each other on our journey to greatness.